drainpip/shaneis.me-v2/content/blog/play-the-long-game/index.md

 ---
 title: 'Play The Long Game'
 description: 'Manage people, not productivity.
-There are so many that have their priorities completely backward when it comes to the day-to-day grind.'
+There are so many that have their priorities completely backward when it comes to the leading a team.'
 date: '2023-06-05'
 image: ''
 isSeries: false